 Personal Data Processing Privacy Notice

-UPMC Whitfield Cancer Centre (“Centre”) is a highly specialized radiation therapy centre which provides innovative and advanced treatments to patients suffering from oncologic diseases.
+UPMC Hillman Cancer Centre (“Centre”) is a highly specialized radiation therapy centre which provides innovative and advanced treatments to patients suffering from oncologic diseases.
 The Centre’s excellence is a result of a multidisciplinary approach to the treatment of cancer and its relationship with UPMC (University of Pittsburgh Medical Center) and the UPMC Hillman Cancer Center (hereinafter “UPMC Group”).
 In its daily operations, the Centre collects and maintains personal data, and shares it with personnel, data networks and information technology systems of the UPMC Group, and other Data Processors.
 The patients of the Centre must consent to this processing of their personal data, including sensitive data, and its transfer to the UPMC Group in the United States.
 The UPMC Group have contractually committed to adopting security measures to protect patients’ data in accordance with European legislation.

 What Data Will Be Collected and How?